Selhurst Park

-Selhurst Park is a football stadium in Selhurst in the London Borough of Croydon which is the home ground of Premier League side Crystal Palace.
+Selhurst Park is a football stadium in Selhurst, in the London Borough of Croydon, England.
+It serves as the home ground of Premier League club Crystal Palace.
 The stadium was designed by Archibald Leitch and opened in 1924.
-It has hosted international football as well as games for the 1948 Summer Olympics, and was shared by Charlton Athletic from 1985 to 1991 and Wimbledon from 1991 to 2003.
+It has hosted international football, as well as games for the 1948 Summer Olympics.
+It was shared by Charlton Athletic from 1985 to 1991 and Wimbledon from 1991 to 2003.